neondatabase/website/content/docs/guides/vercel.md

     1. Click **Done** to complete the installation.
 1. To view the results of the integration in Neon:
     1. Navigate to the [Neon Console](https://console.neon.tech/).
-    1. Select the project you connected to.
+    1. Select the project you are connected to.
     1. Select **Branches**.
        You will see the root branch of your project.
 If you created a development branch, you will also see a `vercel-dev` branch.
        ![Neon branches](/docs/guides/vercel_neon_branches.png)